Tandoan19/SONNET/README.md

 - Set the training dataset and validation dataset path in `config.py`.
 - Set the pretrained-weights of the encoder in `config.py`.
 - Set the log path in `config.py`.
-- Change the hyperparameters used in training process according to your need in `opt/hyperconfig.py`.
+- Change the hyperparameters used in training process according to your need in `opt/hyperconfig.py`. <br />
 To train the network with GPUs 0 and 1: <br />
 ```
 python train.py --gpu='0,1'